-- Email notifications will be send on or before March 15, 2018 to those that are selected to be Finalists.
+- Email notifications will be sent on or before March 15, 2019, to those that are selected to be Finalists.

 - Finalists will be required to attend a personal interview at a location to be determined.
 All travel arrangements will be provided for Finalists and one parent or guardian.

 - Finalists that have been selected to receive a scholarship will be notified on or before April 30, 2019.